teigen/byteme/README.md

-A parser combinator library for binary data.
+A parser and pickler combinator library for binary data.

 examples and tests can be found in `src/test/scala`